haoxintu/DirGen/README.md

 ```
 ## Usage

-* Run the following to lanuch the tool
+* Run the following to launch the tool

 ```
 python run-dirgen.py